 Claims History

-A clean claims history over 3 - 5 years typically results in lower premiums.
-Even small claims - such as errors in GST calculations or payroll mistakes - can increase your premium at renewal.
+A clean claims record over three to five years earns lower premiums.
+Even relatively minor claims such as BAS coding errors or payroll miscalculations can increase your premium at renewal.

 🛡️